 Text/Data Mining Files—TDM files are purchased selectively upon faculty request and based on curricular relevance.

 Video—The Library collects videos in all curricular areas and prefers acquiring them in one format only.
 As of this writing, the latest formats available for videos are DVD and some streaming platforms.
 We buy videos in the Blu-ray format selectively.

 Ensuring Access to and Space for the Collections

 To ensure long-term access to the electronic content in which we have invested, the Library maintains memberships in two digital archiving organizations: Portico and CLOCKSS, both of which will provide access to electronic content in the event of a provider's business failure or closure.

-The Library is also a member of the Maine Shared Collection Consortium, a group of eight libraries working collaboratively to develop strategies to retain, store and preserve print materials held by libraries in the state of Maine.
+The Library is also a founding member of the Maine Shared Collections Cooperative (MSCC), a collaboration of over 40 academic and public libraries working together to develop strategies to retain, store and preserve print materials held by libraries in the state of Maine.
 Through a formal agreement, libraries commit to retain certain print titles in their collection and to make these materials available to Maine libraries.
 These books are requestable by patrons via both CBBcat and MaineCat.
-The agreement will permit Bowdoin to gain space by withdrawing rarely-used books which are committed-to-retain by another MSCC library.
+The agreement permits Bowdoin to gain space by withdrawing rarely-used books which are committed-to-retain by another MSCC library.

 The Library Annex, which opened in the fall of 2019 and is located a short distance from campus, furthers the library’s effort to accommodate its growing physical collections.
 The facility provides high-density shelving for 200,000 volumes in a climate-controlled environment designed to support long-term storage of materials.